-This morning in Globex, WTI Crude was up 46 cents; Natural Gas was down one; Heating Oil was up one cent and, Gasoline was unchanged.
-Additionally, cash prices were higher in New York and New England.
+This morning in Globex, WTI Crude was up 78 cents; Natural Gas was up three cents; Heating Oil was up two cents; and, Gasoline was up one cent.

 Natural Gas Glossary